bhagatankit05/bhagatankit05/README.md

 ### 💼 Projects

-- **Excel Analysis Project** – Developed a data insights and visualization pipeline.
+- **Excel Analysis Project**: Developed a data insights and visualization pipeline.
-- **Employee Management System** – Built a full-stack CRUD app using Node.js and MongoDB.
+- **Employee Management System**: Built a full-stack CRUD application using Node.js and MongoDB.
-- **To-Do List Application** – Created a task manager with Vanilla JavaScript and local storage.
+- **To-Do List Application**: Created a task manager with Vanilla JavaScript and local storage.

-Explore these on GitHub: [bhagatankit05](https://github.com/bhagatankit05)
+Explore these projects on GitHub: [bhagatankit05](https://github.com/bhagatankit05)

 ---